point85/ShiftSharp/README.md

 ## Project Structure
 ShiftSharp depends upon .Net Framework 4.5+ due to use of the NodaTime date and time classes.

-ShiftSharp, has the following structure:
+ShiftSharp has the following structure:
  * `/Documentation/html` Doxygen HTML files
  * `/bin/Release` compiled ShiftSharp.dll
  * `.` - C# source files